 This project is super quick and easy to make.
 We usually select one of the pinwheels with three different designs on them in the Cricut Design Space.

-The pinwheels can be cut with your Cricut Explore, Cricut Maker, Cricut Air, or Cricut Joy.
+The pinwheels can be cut with your Cricut Maker 3, Cricut Explore 3, Cricut Joy, or Cricut Mug Press.

 To create your mindfulness pinwheel activity, you’ll first need to gather your supplies.
 For this project, you’ll need: